This beef tenderloin roast is coated with a simple blend of salt, pepper and garlic and served with a chunk sauce made with mushrooms and port wine.

 • Remove the tenderloin from the refrigerator and set aside for 30 minutes to remove the chill.
 Coat a roasting pan and rack with nonstick spray.

-• Meanwhile, reconstitute the dried mushrooms by warming the beef broth in a microwave-safe bowl for 2-1/2 to 3 minutes on high.
+• While the beef tenderloin is coming to room temperature, make the port wine mushroom sauce.
+Start by rehydrating the dried mushrooms.
+Warm the beef broth in a microwave-safe bowl for 2-1/2 to 3 minutes on high.
 Stir in the mushrooms and set aside for 30 minutes.
-Once the mushrooms have rehydrated, strain the liquid into a separate bowl and, if necessary, cut them into bite-sized pieces.
+Once the mushrooms have rehydrated, strain the liquid into a separate bowl and cut them into bite-sized pieces.

-• To continue with the sauce, melt the butter in a saucepan over medium heat.
+• Melt the butter in a saucepan over medium heat.
 Add the shallots and garlic and sauté until fragrant, 2 minutes.
-Add the flour and continue cooking until the mixture turns pale golden in color, 3 to 4 minutes more.
+Sprinkle with the flour and continue cooking until the mixture turns pale golden in color, 3 to 4 minutes more.
 Transfer to a bowl and set aside.

-• Roast the tenderloin until an instant-read thermometer registers 120°F for rare or 125 to 130°F for medium rare.
+• Roast the tenderloin until an instant-read thermometer registers 120°F for rare or 125°F for medium rare.
 Begin checking the temperature after 18 minutes.
 Once the meat is done, tent with foil and allow it to rest for 15 minutes before carving.

-• Cut into 1/2-inch thick slices and serve with the mushroom sauce.
+• Once the beef tenderloin has rested, cut it into 1/2-inch thick slices.
+Serve with the mushroom sauce.

 Notes

-Ask your butcher for the center portion of the beef tenderloin (sometimes labeled Châteaubriand) and get him to trim the silver skin for you.
-You’ll need between 6 and 8 ounces of meat for each guest, so if you’re feeding more than six, we’d suggest buying multiple roasts of equal size to keep the diameter of the roast consistent (whole beef tenderloins taper toward the ends).
+Ask your butcher for the center portion of the beef tenderloin (often labeled as Châteaubriand) and have him trim the silver skin for you.
+You’ll need about 6 ounces of meat for each guest, so if you’re feeding more than six, we suggest buying multiple roasts of equal size and diameter and roasting them together.

 Like this recipe?
 Rate and comment below!